-Similarly, certain artefact peaks may be present in the spectrum, including Rayleigh and Compton scattered characteristic lines from the X-Ray generator, peaks caused by X-Ray diffraction, and sum/escape peaks.
+Similarly, certain artifact peaks may be present in the spectrum, including Rayleigh and Compton scattered characteristic lines from the X-ray generator, peaks caused by X-ray diffraction, and sum/escape peaks.
 Knowledge of these is necessary to avoid incorrect interpretation of results.

 In general, concentrations from 100% down to sub-ppm are detectable with XRF, the lower limit depending on the particular instrument configuration.

 XRF is a quantitative technique – the peak height for any element is directly related to the concentration of that element within the sampling volume.
 However, care must be taken, because two or more elements can interact with each other, resulting in skewed results.
 For example, chlorine atoms strongly absorb fluorescent X-rays (Ka) from lead – thus, if chlorine is present, the observed lead signal will be much less intense than expected for a particular concentration.